Sławomir Sawicki

 multiprocessing

 This handy package supports spawning processes with the help of an API similar to the threading module.
-It provides both local and remote concurrency using subprocesses instead of threads to side-step the Global Interpreter Lock.
+It provides local and remote concurrency using sub processes instead of threads to side-step the Global Interpreter Lock.
 Developers use it to take full advantage of multiple processors on a given machine.
-Runs on both Unix and Windows.
+It runs on both Unix and Windows.

 Example: